prasadnikhil/walmart-sales-performance-analysis/README.md

 | Dept 72 | $306M |
 | Dept 90 | $291M |

-**Key Insight:** A small handful of departments drive a disproportionate share of total revenue — the classic 80/20 pattern retail chains plan floor space around.
+**Key Insight:** Dept 92 alone brings in more than double the #4 department — revenue is concentrated in a handful of departments rather than spread evenly.

 ---